Rebilly/api-definitions/CONTRIBUTING.md

 Rebilly follows a design-first approach to APIs.

 - Use OpenAPI 3.1 to describe APIs according to below.
-- Use [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) (create a branch and open a pull request for any change).
+- Use [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow), create a branch and open a pull request for any change.
-- Check your work with Redocly CLI which runs `lint` and `bundle` commands controlled through the `redocly.yaml` configuration file when a pull request is opened (you will see the green checks or red x marks).
+- Check your work with Redocly CLI which runs `lint` and `bundle` commands controlled through the `redocly.yaml` configuration file when a pull request is opened.
+  You will see the green checks or red x marks.
 - In terms of sequence, merge the API definitions before merging and releasing software to production.

 To get started:
 - Set up your environment.
-- Read the remainder of this page to understand how we design APIs and write API definitions.
+- Read the remainder of this page to understand how Rebilly designs APIs and writes API definitions.

 ## API description writing guidance